 The Atlas is connected to the Centaur by the interstage adapter.
 This aluminum structure provides the structural link between Atlas and Centaur.
 The Atlas is separated from the Centaur by a flexible linear-shaped charge system attached to the forward ring of the interstage adapter.

 Centaur avionics packages, mounted on the equipment module, control and monitor all vehicle functions.
 Centaur avionics perform the inertial guidance and attitude control computations for both Atlas and Centaur phases of flight, and control Centaur tank pressures and propellant use.

-The Centaur propulsion system uses two RL10A-4 engines manufactured by Pratt & Whitney.
+The Centaur propulsion system uses two RL10A-4-1 engines with extendible nozzles manufactured by Pratt & Whitney.
+Each engine is has a rated thrust of 22,256 pounds.
 The Centaur engines are restartable and are capable of multiple firings in space, separated by coast phases.